Enrolments for this year have closed.

 About this subject

-- Examine how new discoveries have changed our understanding of human evolution through time by outlining the history of archaeological and fossil discoveries.
+- You will examine how new discoveries have changed our understanding of human evolution through time by outlining the history of archaeological and fossil discoveries.

-- Be able to interpret differing views on the origins of humans.
+- You will be able to interpret differing views on the origins of humans.

-- Identify the primary scientific methods that influence our understanding of key events in human evolution with a focus upon archaeological and fossil case studies.
+- You will identify the primary scientific methods that influence our understanding of key events in human evolution with a focus upon archaeological and fossil case studies.

-- Define what it means to be human through an understanding the behavioural and cognitive evolution of our ancestors.
+- You will define what it means to be human through an understanding the behavioural and cognitive evolution of our ancestors.

-- Examine the sensitivities surrounding discussions of our human origins and the importance of understanding our shared ancestry in the modern world.
+- You will examine the sensitivities surrounding discussions of our human origins and the importance of understanding our shared ancestry in the modern world.

 ‘The Human Journey; archaeology and evolution' looks at the origins and evolutionary paths of humans, from our earliest potential ancestors 7 million years ago, to the first occurrence of own species around 300,000 years ago.
 To do this we examine the fossil, archaeological and behavioural records of our ancestors as well as looking at the climatic and environmental backdrop to our evolution.
-The subject is built around case studies of pivotal archaeological and fossil sites, including the active research of the teaching staff - who have discovered key early human fossils in Africa.
-Taking a global outlook, from our earliest origins in Africa, the dispersal of the first human species out of Africa and into Asia and Europe, to the origin and relationship of our own species to our close cousins the Neanderthals and Denisovans.
+The subject is built around a historical understanding of how key discoveries have changed our understanding of our ancestry and case studies of pivotal archaeological and fossil sites, including the active research of the teaching staff - who have discovered key early human fossils in Africa.
+The subject takes a global outlook, from our earliest origins in Africa, the dispersal of the first human species out of Africa and into Asia and Europe, to the origin and relationship of our own species to our close cousins the Neanderthals and Denisovans.

 - Online weekly quizzes and a final quiz covering the full 12 weeks (equivalent to 750 words).
 (20%)